It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 CONTAINER GARDENS

-Show off your green thumb and win cash awards and special recognition ribbons in the Paul Ecke Jr. Garden Show featuring competitions for large-scale Landscape Displays and more compact Container Plants.
+Show off your green thumb and win cash awards and special recognition ribbons in the Paul Ecke Jr. Garden Show featuring competitions for large-scale Landscape Gardens, mid-size Patio Gardens, and more compact Container Plants.

 Big inspiration can come in small containers!
 Think outside of the box, and get planting in a creative container.
 Container plants are judged on health and quality, container selection, balance and symmetry, originality, artistic creation and more.